AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 }
 ```

+But because this is a `lazy` property, **you can reference `self` in there!** (note that this is true even if you don't use a closure, like in the previous example).

+The fact that the property is `lazy` means that the default value will only be computed later, at a time when `self` will already be fully initialized, that's why it's ok to access `self` there — contrary to when you give default values to non-`lazy` properties which gets evaluated during the init phase.

+ℹ️ _According to my experimentations, closures used for default values of `lazy` variables don't seem to strongly capture `self`, so there's no need to use `[unowned self]` in that closure to avoid a reference cycle._

 ## lazy let?

 You **can't** create `lazy let` instance property in Swift to provide constants that would only be computed if accessed 😢.
 That's due to the implementation details of `lazy` which requires the property to be modifiable because it's somehow initialized without a value and then _change_ the value when it's accessed[^lazy-let].